Cheese Toast

 - Skip the Pre-Grated Cheese: Pre-shredded cheese is coated in anti-caking agents (aka the stuff that keeps it from clumping in the bag), which stops it from melting as smoothly.
 If you want that perfect melty cheese pull, take the extra minute to grate your own.

-Cheese toast is great all by itself (because duh, melted cheese on bread!), but if you want to make it part of a full meal, here are some perfect pairings.
+Cheese toast is great all by itself (because duh, melted cheese on bread!), but if you want to make it part of a full meal, here are some pairings.

 Soups & Stews